-6.2.6 If 238 dwellings were built on 7.1ha, the density would be 33.5 dph, as indicated at paragraph 3.9 of the Planning Statement.
+6.2.8 If 238 dwellings were built on 7.1ha, the density would be 33.5 dph, as indicated at paragraph 3.9 of the Planning Statement.

-Paragraph 5.7 of the DAS suggests as many as 255 dwellings could be built.
+Obsolete paragraph 5.7 of the DAS suggests as many as 255 dwellings could be built at a density of 36 dph.
 The density of 29 dph in the Local Plan would yield no more than 206 dwellings on the application site.

-It is clear that the applicant has bumped up the density in light of the smaller net development area at the expense of mitigating the impact of the development on adjacent properties and the landscape.
+It is clear that the applicant has bumped up the density in light of the reduced net development area at the expense of mitigating the impact of the development on adjacent properties and the landscape.
 To say that the number of dwellings in the application aligns with the indicative capacity in the SHLAA is misleading as it overlooks the fact that the net development area is less than the SHLAA assumed.

-6.2.7 On the subject of achieving appropriate densities, paragraph 124 of the NPPF states:
+6.2.9 On the subject of achieving appropriate densities, paragraph 124 of the NPPF states:

-Planning policies and decisions should support development that makes efficient use of land, taking into account . . . .
+Planning policies and decisions should support development that makes efficient use of land, taking into account